qqianfeng/panda-simulator/README.md

-- Low-level *controllers* (joint position, velocity, torque) available that can be controlled through ROS topics (including position control for gripper) or [Python API][fri-repo].
+- Low-level *controllers* (joint position, velocity, torque) available that can be controlled through ROS topics (including position control for gripper) or Python API.